project-hatohol/hatohol/README.md

 Mailing Lists
 -------------
-There are some mailing lists to discuss about Hatohol.
+There are some mailing lists to discuss Hatohol.

 * hatohol-users@lists.sourceforge.jp
   * Discuss anything about how to install and use Hatohol (for Japanese users).